 After you have picked the perfect cruise ship and itinerary, you will have to decide what stateroom you want.
-From interior cabins with no windows to expansive suites that come with some pretty neat perks, you will be faced with a lot of different choices!
+From interior cabins with no windows to expansive suites that come with some pretty neat perks, you will have a lot of different choices!

 Ultimately, the best rooms on a cruise ship have to do with your personal preferences.
 Do you want to be close to the elevators or a certain venue, like the youth club or adults-only pool?
+Maybe you'd rather be on a deck with no public areas to reduce foot traffic.
 No matter what you are looking for, there is a perfect stateroom for you!

 Read more: Top 10 cabins you shouldn't book on a cruise ship

-Best cabin location to avoid seasickness: low and midship with a view
+Best cabin location to avoid seasickness: midship with a view

-While seasickness is not as common as a first-time cruiser might think, if you are worried about feeling ill, you should choose a stateroom that is midship on a low deck.
-As a ship rocks and rolls in the waves, it is most stable at its lowest and most central point.
+While seasickness is not as common as a first-time cruiser might think, if you are worried about feeling ill, you should choose a stateroom that is in the middle of the ship, preferably on a low deck.
+As a ship rocks and rolls in the waves, it tends to be most stable at its lowest and central point.

 Read more: How to avoid cruise motion sickness